Mattlister/designandconquer/README.md

 ## Testing

-Testing information can be found in my [TESTING.MD](https://github.com/Mattlister/The-Monkees-Monkees/blob/master/TESTING.md) file

 ### Content

-The text for each page was taken from the band members wikipedia pages and touring pages and then edited by Matthew Lister.
+The text for each page was taken for the adventure photos were direct from Goolge and then edited by Matthew Lister.

-All the images used in this site were provided by Course Institite except for touring2 and touring3 which were taken from Google.

-The video for my website was again provided by Code Institute as part of the course material.

 ### Code